Kiesen/socat/README.md

 (YOUR-ENV)
 ```

 For further information, for example how to enter and leave an environment, check out the website of either [virtualenv](https://virtualenv.pypa.io/en/latest/) or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
-Now you should able to install the packages just as mentioned before.
+Now you should be able to install the packages just as mentioned before.

 ```
 pip install -r requirments.txt